A formula for the cohomology and $K$-class of a regular Hessenberg variety: Matrix Schubert varieties and Grothendieck and Schubert polynomials

 Then let

 and

 In words, $I_w$ is generated by the size $r_{ij}(w)+1$ minors of the northwest $i\times j$ submatrix of a generic element of $M_n$ for all $i$ and $j$.

 For each $w$ the {\em matrix Schubert variety} $Z_w$ is the subvariety of all $n\times n$ matrices whose northwest $i\times j$ submatrices all have rank at most $r_{ij}(w)$.
-Recall that, given a permutation $w$, the length $\ell(w)$ is the minimum number of adjacent transpositions that multiply to $w$, and $\ell(w)$ can be computed as the number of inversions in $w$, where an inversion is a pair $i<j$ with $w(i)>w(j)$.
+Given a permutation $w$, recall that the length $\ell(w)$ is the minimum number of simple transpositions in a reduced word for $w$, or equivalently $\ell(w)$ is the number of pairs $1 \leq i<j \leq n$ with $w(i)>w(j)$.
 Fulton showed the following~\cite{Ful92}.